 To create NS records please follow these steps:

-Login to your Rebel account and select Domain Manager.
+Login to your Rebel account, click on My Account, and select Domain Manager.

 Click directly on your domain name to access the domain editing page.